 By Ken Lefkowitz

-Ken Lefkowitz is a former senior director of benefits and compensation for several major corporations.
-He is a member of the Physicians for a National Health Program and the New Jersey Universal Healthcare Coalition.
+The writer, who designed health insurance plans for major corporations, is a member of Physicians for a National Health Program and the New Jersey Universal Healthcare Coalition.